-Substance abuse is when you take drugs that are not legal.
-It’s also when you use alcohol, prescription medicine, and other legal substances too much or in the wrong way.
+Substance abuse isn't something you should take lightly.
+It occurs when you use alcohol, prescription medicine, and other legal and illegal substances too much or in the wrong way.

 Substance abuse differs from addiction.
 Many people with substance abuse problems are able to quit or can change their unhealthy behavior.
 Addiction, on the other hand, is a disease.
 It means you can’t stop using even when your condition causes you harm.

 Both legal and illegal drugs have chemicals that can change how your body and mind work.
 They can give you a pleasurable “high,” ease your stress, or help you avoid problems in your life.